xdong002/dev-tools-training/README.md

 Fork and clone this repository!

 The code in scripts/app.js has comments that list some problems with the sample project website.
-There are currently some bugs, but it should look like this:
+There are currently some bugs.
+Once you fix it, the site should look like this:

 ![image](https://cloud.githubusercontent.com/assets/6520345/24513536/53c74350-1526-11e7-9889-aff78fac39ec.png)